writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 It's been a few months since the conference, and we hope everyone is enjoying their summer.
-We hope that you've managed to keep some of the connections alive that you made at Write the Docs.
+We hope that you've kept some of the connections alive that you made at Write the Docs.
 In that spirit,
 we have a couple of announcements today that might help you stay connected.